Hanuman Jayanti: The Symbol of Strength, Wisdom and Devotion

-Lord Hanuman is revered for his role in the Hindu epic Ramayana due to his unmatched physical strength, wisdom, and devotion to Lord Rama.
-These three qualities are considered the most important and commonly recognized aspects of Lord Hanuman.
-He aided Lord Rama in his quest to rescue his wife Sita from the demon king Ravana (asura).
+Lord Hanuman is revered for his role in the epic Ramayana, owing to his unmatched physical strength, wisdom and unwavering devotion to Lord Rama.
+These three qualities are the most widely recognised aspects of his divine persona.
+Hanuman played a pivotal role in aiding Lord Rama’s quest to rescue his wife Sita from the demon king Ravanasura.

 Strength: Hanuman's Quest for Sanjeevani